Amarok79/Amarok.Contracts/README.md

 The library is redistributed as NuGet package: [Amarok.Contracts](https://www.nuget.org/packages/Amarok.Contracts/)

 The package provides strong-named binaries for *.NET Standard 2.0* only.
-Tests are generally performed with *.NET Framework 4.7.1* and *.NET Core 2.1*.
+Tests are generally performed with *.NET Framework 4.7.1*, *.NET Framework 4.8*, *.NET Core 2.1* and *.NET Core 3.0*

 ## Further Links